White Oak Tree

 This tree is the state tree of Illinois and native to much of the Eastern United States.
 It has long been used by indigenous people to make medicine to cure many medical conditions.

-The grayish white bark gives the White Oak tree its name – the species name alba is Latin for white.
-Its flowers appear right after the leaves in mid to late spring, as inconspicuous, seperate male and female catkins.
+The grayish white bark gives the White Oak tree its name – the species name, alba, is Latin for white.
+Its flowers appear right after the leaves in mid to late spring, as inconspicuous, separate male and female catkins.
 They are greenish-yellow in color.
 The fruits are oval shaped acorns that grow up to 3/4 inch in size.
 The acorn cups are covered in warts or scales.